 Students develop their appreciation of chemistry and its usefulness; understanding of chemical theories, models and chemical systems; expertise in conducting scientific investigations.
-Thev critically evaluate and debate scientific arguments and claims in order to solve problems and generate informed, responsible and ethical communicate conclusions, and chemical understanding and findings through the use of appropriate representations, language and nomenclature.
+They critically evaluate and debate scientific arguments and claims in order to solve problems and generate informed, responsible and ethical communicate chemical conclusions, and understanding and findings through the use of appropriate representations, language and nomenclature.